top of page

 or open the church doors wide;

-it drives out damp and smell of age.
+It drives out damp and smell of graves.

 Ten years before he died